truenas/middleware/docs/api/resources/sharing.rst

 Resources related to sharing.

-CIFS_Share
+CIFS
 ----------

-The CIFS_Share resource represents CIFS shares using samba.
+The CIFS resource represents CIFS shares using samba.

 List resource
 +++++++++++++

-.. http:get:: /api/v1.0/sharing/cifs_share/
+.. http:get:: /api/v1.0/sharing/cifs/

    Returns a list of all CIFS shares.